-Seattle-area independent pharmacies struggle to remain open.
-Here’s why
+Why Seattle-area independent pharmacies are struggling to stay open

 A pharmacy closure often has a big impact on patients.

-Mary Zeitner, a retiree who works part time, lost her Lynnwood Bartell Drugs on 76th Avenue in September, and hasn’t yet found a convenient alternative that she likes.
-Rather than switch to Walgreens, she has opted to drive up to the Bartell location on 196th Avenue in Lynnwood.
+Mary Zeitner, a retiree who works part time, lost her Lynnwood Bartell Drugs at Highway 99 and 176th Street Southwest in September, and hasn’t yet found a convenient alternative that she likes.
+Rather than switch to Walgreens, she has opted to drive up to the Bartell location on 196th Street Southwest in Lynnwood.
 She misses the old store right around the corner from her home.

 “It was so close and easy to get to,” she said.
 “It generally had the same people there, familiar faces.”